-Hash tables are an efficient method of storing a small number, n, of integers from a large range $U = \{0, ..., 2^w - 1\}$ .
+Hash tables are an efficient method of storing a small number, n, of integers from a large range $U = \{0, ..., 2^w - 1\}$.
 The term hash table includes a broad range of data structures.
-The first part of this chapter focuses on two of the most common implementations of hash tables: hashing with chaining and linear probing.
+This chapter focuses on one of the most common implementations of hash tables, namely hashing with chaining.